A Lot or a Little?

 Very occasional use of the word "sex."

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Infrequent and mostly mild: "hell," "oh my God," etc. The occasional stronger words are bleeped out.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Products & Purchases

 Brand names are blurred on all soda and other food and drinks used in experiments.

 Parents Need to Know

-Parents need to know that this intriguing series showcases problem analysis and the scientific approach to proving or disproving a thesis.
+Parents need to know that Mythbusters showcases problem analysis and the scientific approach to proving or disproving a thesis.
 It comes with repeated disclaimers for good reason, though, as episodes often include explosions, gunfire, and mixtures of volatile substances.
 Kids may need a reminder to not engage in such activities themselves.
 The hosts use human skeletons and animal parts in some experiments, which could make squeamish viewers uncomfortable.
 Overall, the show offers an engaging example of how to take curiosity to the next level.

 Is It Any Good?